COUNTRY HOUSE CONFERENCE 2017

 The conference comprised of four lectures, a discussion panel, luncheon and house tour.
 Commencing at 9 A.M. and finishing at 5 P.M., the conference was a sold out event!
 This was the first visit to Staatsburgh for a number of those in attendance.
 We must give particularly thanks to Pam Malcolm (Historic Site Director), Don Fraser (Historic Site Educator) Maria Reynolds (Historic Site Assistant), Marilyn Holst (Historic Site Interpreter) as well as all the entire staff and volunteers who made the day possible.
 We encourage all who are interested in contributing to the continued preservation of Staatsburgh to visit http://millsmansion.org

-David Byars presented a nostalgic vision of one early twentieth century family's idyllic life at there vision of a country house.
+A nostalgic vision of one early twentieth century family's idyllic life at their vision of a country house.
 Utilizing a vast photo album collection and letters preserved by Deborah Dows, Mr. Byars explored the early years of Fox Hollow Farm, a grand Hudson River estate created for Tracy Dows and his wife Alice Olin.
-Mr. Byars is currently the Deputy Managing Editor at Vogue and is the author of "Our Time at Foxhollow Farm: A Hudson Valley Family Remembered".
+Mr. Byars served as the Deputy Managing Editor at Vogue and is the author of "Our Time at Foxhollow Farm: A Hudson Valley Family Remembered".

 Gary Lawrance presented an overview of Gilded Age period country estates, focusing on those which had been constructed in New York.
 A peak of country house living, Gilded Age mansions provide most Americans with "quintessential" country house glamour and opulence.
 Mr. Lawrance delved into his vast collection of historic photos and plans to recreate a lost world of robber-barons, banker and pseudo-aristocrats who developed an entirely new understanding of wealth and gracious living.
 Mr. Lawrance is a noted architect, historian and principal of Lawrance Architectural Presentations.